ddhruvin/Interactly-task-Dhruvin-/README.md

 5. copy the path "C:\...\MongoDB\Server\7.0\bin"
 6. paste this path into system env variables-path-edit-new-paste_path
 7. type mongosh in terminal and it should work

+I first pre-processed the data:
+1. saved into csv format
+2. Experience column, I deleted the 'years' so the column can be integer instead of string